Awards for Programs that Enhance Learning (APEL)

 Workshops and information sessions

-Writing a Teaching and Learning Award Application Workshop
+Writing a Teaching and Learning Award application workshop

 The purpose of this workshop is to provide applicants with guidance on the format and content of their application and discuss tips for a successful application.

-This session is open to shortlisted applicants only, and will be held in July 2022.
+This session is open to shortlisted applicants only and will be held on 17July 2025.

 The purpose of this session is to provide applicants with time and space to work on their draft application, with ITaLI staff and previous UQ award winners available to provide advice and clarification.